 Questions or comments as to the proper shaft seal for your boat?
 Feel free to chat with us below, or give us a shout, here!

-Maintenance, Installation Tips and Precautions When Using Tides Marine Seals
+Maintenance, Installation Tips and Precautions to Avoid any Tides Marine Shaft Seal Problems

 Proper installation and maintenance of Tides Marine Shaft Seals is paramount.